 Whether yellow or red, one of the things in common different species of jackfruit have is that they require very little water to bear the gigantic fruit which make it very low cost and accessible to produce.
 It’s a hefty fruit in minerals, phyto-nutrients, vitamins as well as macros.
 Studies have shown a huge boost in immunity, skin, and hair care which is really needed for communities of people who rely on it as a prominent food source.

 Some of my favorite folklore growing up centered around the mystical nature of the moonlike seeds posited by its fruit.
 I remember looking at the glistening pits of my first jackfruit wondering what kind of mystical powers it possessed.
 Decades later I realize it was less in appearance but more in the nutrients and access jackfruit has provided all over regions of south Asia, east Indies, and East Africa which still mystify me.
+They hold a special place for me, both ripe and unripe, were sustenance for my ancestors who ended up on the shores of islands far away not knowing whether home would ever be home again.

 One of my favorite stories centered Jaanki, a young girl who aspired to help her family in poverty but couldn’t do “manly” tasks such as chopping wood or mining.
 She fret as the financial situation for them became worse and her mother took very ill.
 One stormy night, after running errands she becomes lost, fearing for the worst.
 But as she feels her lowest, glinting in the moonlight she sees what she thinks is a shiny rock.